jianlin/TryDjango1.9/README.md

     >>> c.question
     <Question: What's up?>

-We can also see that the 2 choices both point back to the same question:
+We can also see that the 2 choices both point back to the same question (the question with question id = 1):

     >>> import pprint
     >>> pp = pprint.PrettyPrinter(indent=4).pprint